 Our ethical code

-We take pride in helping local communities in Indonesia while sharing our passion with the rest of the world.
+We are actively committed to help local communities in Indonesia while sharing our passion with the rest of the world.
 We ensure fair trade principles with all our suppliers and refrain from selling products made from rare and protected woods.

 We commit to giving back to the community, as we believe sharing is caring: 5% of our annual profits will be donated to the Betesda Orphanage, which houses 35 children whose ages range from 2 to 18, taken care by five primary care givers and overseen by Bishop Zebua and the Yayasan Bahtera Misi in Batam.